MuhammadAmanQazi2/Sentio/README.md

 <div align="center">

-Made with ❤️ at NED University of Engineering & Technology, Karachi — June 2026
+Made at NED University of Engineering & Technology, Karachi — June 2026

 "Sentio is a positive step towards using AI for social benefit in the area of mental health."